microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 var daysAgo = time.DaysAgo; // instantiate a native function of this plugin var dateInAWeek = daysAgo(-7); // call a native function
 ```

+### Validate the challenge

+In order to validate the challenge, you should provide a manual orchestration and a planner orchestration of semantic and native functions.

+---

 ### Step 3 : orchestrate functions